HippozHipos/triInsideTri/README.md

 # triInsideTri

-Generates triangles inside trianles and you can move it and and zoom and stuff.
-Thats it.
+Generates triangles inside triangles and you can move it and and zoom and stuff.
+That's it.